inkle/ink/README.md

 ## Integrating into your game

 We currently have a C# runtime DLL, for example for use in Unity.
 It has a very simple API, so is easy integrate.
 It's not designed as an end-to-end narrative game engine.
 Rather, it's designed to be flexible, so that it can slot into your own game and UI with ease.
+Here's a taster, and is all you need to get started:

+    using Ink.Runtime;

+    // 1) Load story
+    Story story = new Story.CreateWithJson(sourceJsonString);

+    // 2) Game content, line by line while(story.canContinue)
+        Console.WriteLine(story.Continue());

+    // 3) Display story.currentChoices list, allow player to choose one Console.WriteLine(story.currentChoices[0].choiceText);
+    story.ChooseChoiceIndex(0);

+    // 4) Back to 2
+    ...

 For information on getting started, see [Running Your Ink](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md).